 Moreover, by expressing abundance trends as growth rates, we gave the same importance to rare species as to common species, which could be debated.
-Decline of extremely rare species could be poorly informative and less likely to affect ecosystem functioning than decline of common species, while rare species can exhibit extreme abundance trends (Fig. S8), thus affecting average abundance trends in a non-negligible way.
+Decline of extremely rare species could be poorly informative and less likely to affect ecosystem functioning than decline of common species, while rare species can exhibit extreme abundance trends (Fig. S9), thus affecting average abundance trends in a non-negligible way.
 On the other hand, rare species can contribute greatly to some biodiversity metrics, such as species richness, phylogenetic diversity or functional diversity, making it relevant to weigh them similarly as common species for some purposes.
-Consistently with previous comments (O’Hara & Kotze 2010; Desquilbet et al. 2021), we show that data transformation prior statistical model with (log(x+1)), used in Crossley et al. 2020 and van Klink et al. 2020, instead of adapting model structure, can introduce an asymmetrical bias, flattening the abundance trends of rare species (Fig. S2).
+Consistent with previous comments (O’Hara & Kotze 2010; Desquilbet et al. 2021), we show that transforming abundance counts with log(x+1) before statistical analysis of the data, as done by Crossley et al. 2020 and van Klink et al. 2020, instead of using model structures adapted to the data (i.e. GLM instead of linear models), can introduce an asymmetrical bias, flattening the abundance trends of rare species (Fig. S2).
 In a similar way, standardizing data by dividing by standard deviation also strongly biases the relative values of abundance trends among species (Fig. S4), stressing the need to explicitly test the effect of any transformations performed on the data.

-Finally, the large variation in abundance trends across sites, taxonomic groups, habitats and continents questions the relevance of producing global multitaxon linear trends.
+Finally, the large variation in abundance trends across sites, taxonomic groups, habitats and continents brings into question the relevance of producing global multitaxon linear trends.
 Global multitaxon trends are likely to be disconnected from the ecological causes and consequences of biodiversity changes.
-Losses in one place or one taxonomic group cannot be balanced by gains in another place or taxonomic group, because losses and gains can have contrasting ecological and evolutionary consequences, that need to be assessed at relevant ecological scales, e.g. at community level or for a given functional group.
-Moreover, our results show that arthropod abundance over time are non-linear and sometime non-monotonous, suggesting that the use of linear analyses is inadequate, although being the most straightforward and used analysis, and should at least always be associated to temporal coverage.
+Losses in one place or one taxonomic group cannot be balanced by gains in another place or taxonomic group.
+Losses and gains can have contrasting ecological and evolutionary consequences, that need to be assessed at relevant ecological scales, e.g. at community level or for a given functional group.
+Moreover, our results show that variation in arthropod abundance over time is non-linear and sometimes non-monotonous.
+This suggests that the use of linear analyses is inadequate, despite being the most straightforward and used analysis, and should at least always be associated to the temporal coverage of the data.
 Disconnecting arthropod decline assessments from temporal yardsticks can affect the understanding of published results making them apparently contradictory.
 This is particularly important for topics of interest for the general public such as arthropod decline, as it could lead to undermining trust in science (Dornelas & Daskalova 2020).

 Acknowledgements

 We thank all authors of previous studies on the topic, especially van Klink et al. (2020), Crossley et al. (2020), Outhwaite et al. (2019), Daskalova et al. (2021) and Dornelas et al. (2018) for making the data underlying their work available, and for building step by step our knowledge about the way biodiversity change over time.
-We also thank an anonymous reviewer from a non-successful submission for his/her insightful comments and opinions on that manuscript.
+We also thank an anonymous reviewer from a previous submission for his/her insightful comments and opinions on that manuscript.
 The simulations were performed at the HPCaVe centre at Sorbonne Université.
 François Duchenne was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement N° 787638).

 References